sean-walsh/akka-transactional/README.md

 You should see: CreateBankAccount accepted with number: accountNumber1

 ## Todo
+1) Handle corner case of this saga restarting on another node with a different eventTag setting.
+In that case a saga should create its own event listener for the eventTag it was originally using.

-* Not a big deal but the persistent bank account and bank account saga specs are sharing the same leveldb journal and therefore if one is not careful in reusing entity ids, can interfere with each other.
+2) Not a big deal but the persistent bank account and bank account saga specs are sharing the same leveldb journal and therefore if one is not careful in reusing entity ids, can interfere with each other.
 It would be nice to have a cleanup of the database between specs.